syncfusion-content/flutter-docs/Flutter/datagrid/freeze-panes.md

 * `frozenColumnsCount` or `footerFrozenColumnsCount` should be lesser than the number of columns displayed in the view.
 For example, If you have 5 columns in the view, set `frozenColumnsCount` to a maximum value of 4.

+* SfDataGrid has support to freeze the number of columns from the left or right.
+There is no support to freeze a specific column.

 ## Freeze rows

 The rows can be frozen in view at the top and bottom like in Excel by setting the [frozenRowsCount](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/frozenRowsCount.html) and [footerFrozenRowsCount](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/footerFrozenRowsCount.html) properties.